Brother CS6000i Sewing and Quilting Machine

 The Singer Heavy Duty 4423 Sewing Machine has a metal frame and strong motor, making this a great, beginner-friendly machine for those looking to tackle thicker materials.
 It can also sew up to 1,100 stitches per minute, while the Brother CS6000i can only sew 850 stitches per minute.

 Both machines have an automatic needle threader and a similar buttonhole sewing function.
 They’re also usually in the same price range, and getting either under $200 is a great deal.
 Still, the Singer 4423 isn’t computerized, and it doesn’t come with as many presser feet or other accessories.
 It also only has 23 built-in stitches, as opposed to the Brother CS6000i’s 60 stitches.

-- Product Name CS6000i Computerized Sewing Machine
+- Product Name CS6000i Sewing and Quilting Machine

 - Product Brand Brother